 Strong input from research and development organisations is essential to ensure that solutions are tailored to Australia's unique weed problems.
 Australia has a weeds research base that covers areas such as risk assessment, biological controls, impact quantification and new control techniques.
 Research into weeds is being undertaken and financed by all levels of government, tertiary education institutions, industry bodies and private companies.

-The Rural Industries Research and Development Corporation now manages the National Weeds and Productivity Research Program and has prepared a five year weed research plan.
+The Rural Industries Research and Development Corporation manages the National Weeds and Productivity Research Program.

 There are over 4000 community-based groups in Australia, including Landcare, Coastcare and 'Friends of' groups that are strategically combating weed problems and many undertake coordinated activities to address priority issues.